mohi84/docker-lpic1-manpages/README.md

 # docker-lpic1-manpages
-COntainer to learn how to search and view manpages
+Container to learn how to search and view manpages